Donadea

 Conservation And Sustainability

 Coillte manages Donadea Forest Park under sustainable forestry principles, balancing recreational use with biodiversity conservation and timber production.
 Management practices include retention of standing deadwood and veteran trees to support woodland invertebrates, birds, and fungi.
-Native tree planting programs aim to increase the proportion of indigenous species within the forest matrix.
+Native tree planting programmes aim to increase the proportion of indigenous species within the forest matrix.
 The lake and wetland areas receive protection as valuable freshwater habitats, while the historic features are maintained as cultural heritage assets.
 Ongoing conservation work addresses invasive species and ensures the long-term ecological health of this diverse woodland ecosystem.

 Visitor Ratings